bonitasoft/bonita-doc/md/create-or-modify-a-page.md

-# Create or modify UI artifacts
+# Create or modify pages and forms

 The {{ var\_uiDesigner }} is a powerful application for designing Bonita BPM custom pages, layouts, forms, custom widgets and fragments.
 Custom pages are used in Bonita BPM Portal custom profiles or in custom BPM applications.
 Forms are used to instantiate a process or to execute a human task.
 The UI Designer runs in a browser.
 Launching it from Bonita BPM Studio starts a web server and opens your default browser.

-## Starting the UI designer
+## Starting the UI Designer

 ### From Bonita BPM Studio menu bar